publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch6A/schI/m__us_usc_t12_s635.md

  __Report on Financing of Services__

     [Pub.
-L. 102–429, title I, § 119][/us/pl/102/429/s119], Oct.
+L. 102–429, title I][/us/pl/102/429/tI], § 119, Oct.
 21, 1992, [106 Stat.
 2197][/us/stat/106/2197], directed Export-Import Bank of the United States, not later than 1 year after Oct.
 21, 1992, to submit a report to Congress on ways of facilitating the export financing of high technology services.

  __Report on Demand for Trade Finance for the Baltic States, the Independent States of the Former Soviet Union, and Central and Eastern Europe__

     [Pub.
-L. 102–429, title I, § 120][/us/pl/102/429/s120], Oct.
+L. 102–429, title I][/us/pl/102/429/tI], § 120, Oct.
 21, 1992, [106 Stat.
 2197][/us/stat/106/2197], directed Export-Import Bank, not later than 1 year after Oct.
 21, 1992, to transmit to Congress a report analyzing present and future demand for loans, guarantees, and insurance for trade between the United States and the Baltic States, between the United States and the independent States of the former Soviet Union, and between the United States and Central and Eastern Europe, and to make recommendations regarding the adequacy of financing for trade between the United States and such countries.

  __Export-Import Programs to People’s Republic of China Prohibited Unless Certain Conditions Met__

 [Pub.
-L. 101–240, title I, § 103][/us/pl/101/240/s103], Dec.
+L. 101–240, title I][/us/pl/101/240/tI], § 103, Dec.
 19, 1989, [103 Stat.
 2496][/us/stat/103/2496], provided that:

 >     “(a) Notwithstanding any other provision of law and subject to the provisions of subsections (b) and (c), the Export-Import Bank of the United States shall not finance any trade with, nor extend any loan, credit, credit guarantee, insurance or reinsurance to the People’s Republic of China.